nytimes/drone-gke/DOCS.md

 ## Secrets

+TODO(tonglil): verify the secret prefix...

 `drone-gke` also supports creating Kubernetes secrets for you.
 These secrets should be passed with targets with the prefix `secret_`.
 These secrets will be used as variables in the `secret_template`.

 Kubernetes expects secrets to be base64 encoded, `drone-gke` does that for you.
-If you pass in a secret that is already base64 encoded, please apply the prefix `secret_base64_` and the plugin will not re-encode them.
+If you pass in a secret that is already base64 encoded, please apply the prefix `base64_` t and the plugin will not re-encode them.

 ## Examples